Project “MERIMNA” - Safeguarding children at Greek border points

 Zeuxis’ intervention aspires to the UMCs integration from the borders.
-It unfolds around 2 major axes: psychosocial support and non-formal education, through an interdisciplinary approach.
+It unfolds around 2 major axes: social support and non-formal education, through an interdisciplinary approach.

-• Psychosocial History intake → to have a thorough insight to each UMC in terms of experiences, personality, and aspirations, so as to design an individual intervention
+• social History intake → to have a thorough insight to each UMC in terms of experiences, personality, and aspirations, so as to design an individual intervention

 • Individual sessions with the Social Worker: consultancy, sessions for needs & the Child’s Development Plan → to enhance participation, to overcome difficulties and/or trauma, to empower the UMCS to set and pursuit their personal goals

 • Group sessions → to share important information, to enhance team bonding and peace building, to engage the UMCs through experience, to empower their soft and emotional skills such as cooperation and respect, to provide them with life skills

 Non-formal education aims at the UMCs’ development of emotional, cognitive and creative skills: